 As a result, AMD landed a project worth approximately $500,000.

 “The U.S. Commercial Service Central America trade mission was key in landing the project in Nicaragua,” he said.
 “The team’s in-country support was crucial.”

 A small company with 21 employees, AMD was able to get help to defray travel expenses through the State Trade Expansion Program (STEP).
 The First STEP-Next STEP Export Assistance Program provides resources to West Virginia small businesses looking to enter (first step) or expand (next step) in the global marketplace.
 Benefits from exporting include faster sales growth, job creation, continuous innovation and more protection against economic downturns.

 In 2017, West Virginia trade missions to India and Mexico have also been completed.
 In September, six West Virginia businesses will be participating in a West Virginia Mission to Korea and Japan.

-West Virginia companies can find out more about upcoming trade events with the West Virginia Development Office.
+West Virginia companies can find out more about upcoming trade events with the West Virginia Department of Economic Development.
 The next missions are Trade Winds 2017 Southeastern Europe, Oct.
 16-24, 2017; The West Virginia Trade Mission to Israel – Tel Aviv and Jerusalem, Dec.
 3 – 7, 2017; and the U.S. Commercial Service Trade Mission to the Caribbean, May 6 – 11, 2018.

 Information on event schedules and export services is available on www.worldtradewv.com.